zhengshuai1001/JiKouCompany/README.md

 A goal is not always meant to be reached, it often serves simply as something to aim at.

 Failure is simply the opportunity to begin again, this time more intelligently.

+Attitude is a little thing that makes a big difference.